iterative/dvc.org/static/docs/commands-reference/get-url.md

 ### Click for AWS S3 example

-This command will copy an S3 bucket key into the local workspace with the same file name:
+This command will copy an S3 object into the present working directory with the same file name:

 ```dvc
 $ dvc get-url s3://bucket/path